Ar4l/dotfiles/README.md

   - [ ] [Integrate with kitty](https://github.com/kovidgoyal/kitty/discussions/6529): `mosh kitten run-shell`

 ## TODO
+- [ ] `stow` is not available by default on most machines; and I would like to be able to at least have my config files available regardless of superuser permissions.
+So, either embed `stow` in this repository, or write your own symlinking script.

 - [ ] let the user know which package is currently being installed, and show the already installed packages.
 - `C-hjkl` for changing windows anywhere; while also keeping the original application keybinds in case anything goes awry.